 Shield given to holy knights of the Country of Nightfall.

-A blazing fire design is depicted within the color of sunset that is the symbolic color of the holy knights of Nightfall.
+A blazing fire design is depicted within the color of sunset, which is the symbolic color of the holy knights of Nightfall.
 This is the seal of one who carries as well as opposes fire.

 Nonetheless, the fact the remains that FromSoftware wanted to avoid directly identifying the country of the Boreal Valley until after we acquired the silver doll.
 Both Sirris and Hodrick can be encountered, killed, and looted before this event, thus they too had to not in any way reference their homeland by name.
 The result is Sirris and all unique items tied to her only mentioning an obscure country of Nightfall.
 As for why she claims to hail from there, “Country of Nightfall” may just be the formal designation that Darkmoon knights use for Irithyll when outside its borders.
 They are a secretive organization, and their duties require they travel beyond the valley to locate and eliminate sinners.
 Perhaps they avoid revealing themselves to be from the legendary “Irithyll” so as to not give away their identities and presence in the area to their targets, hence the opaque description.
 Or maybe it is a byproduct of her devotion to the Darkmoon faith, framing the country with it at the forefront.